kevyJose/AVC-Project_ENGR101/README.md

        - [ ] Test all installations work and everyone's machines can run server3.cpp and robot.cpp correctly.
 3. - [ ] Complete plan and goals for team to adhere by through project.
 4. - [ ] Assign roles and tasks for team members to complete.
+5. - [ ] Begin individual time management logs

 Challenges / conflicts of this week:
     - SFML issues causing problems with getting ready for project

+Due this week: AVC project plan

+**- Week Ending 12<sup>th</sup> June 2020**

+Objective for this week: **Core and Completion Code.**
+Tasks required to complete this:
+1. - [ ] Write the code to allow robot to complete core difficulty maze
+2. - [ ] Write the code to allow robot to complete completition difficulty maze
+3. - [ ] TESTING: Check code completes maze consistently and within time - debug and fix to ensure this occurs
+4. - [ ] Ensure everyone is contributing as expected, following the plan and keeping contact/guiding team to keep within schedule
+5. - [ ] Maintain GitHub repository
+       - Including updating plan/README, updating Wiki and maintaining files

+Challenges / conflicts of this week:
+       - Week's assignments for COMP102/112 , ENGR121 and CYBR171 may reduce time commited to AVC project, possibly impeding progress

+Due this week: Project progress check (Wiki discussion etc)
+               Core code should be done (At the very least if completion or further work is possible) by the end of this week

+**- Week Ending 19<sup>th</sup> June 2020**